Spanish Chorizo Cooked in Cider

 After working on several cooking projects over the years, there is a common theme that begins to become apparent: the fewer the ingredients, the richer and more flavorsome the dish becomes.

-This rings especially true with Japanese cuisine (sashimi being one fine example), Thai cuisine, and more importantly, Spanish cuisine
+This rings especially true with Japanese cuisine (sashimi being one fine example), Thai cuisine, and — Spanish cuisine

 Chorizo cooked in cider (Chorizo a la sidra) is one such example.
 With just 4 ingredients, this dish is a classic tapas that is utterly incredible, and best of all, it takes less than 20 minutes to make!

-What you’ll need to make Chorizo cooked in cider
+How to Make Spanish Chorizo cooked in cider

 • 1 tablespoon of extra virgin olive oil